tpgllc/app-config/doc/customizing.md

 # Customizing the config file values

-Customization falls into two categories: modifying the default paths to locate the config file and source library, and modifying the variables retrieved from the config file or specifying custom variables.
+Customization falls into several categories:
+  - modifying the default paths to locate the config file and source library
+  - modifying variables retrieved from the config file
+  - specifying custom variables (not in the config file)

-While the app_config module handles Interger, Floats, Boolean, Strings and Lists, there are times when special handling of a section or individual variable is desired.
+While the app_config module handles Integer, Floats, Boolean, Strings and Lists, there are times when special handling of a section or individual variable is desired, ie creating Dictionaries.

 A module *`configparms_ext.py`* is provided which subclasses the `configparms` class and provides a framework for overriding the standard behavior.